-- blockchain protocol and app developers;
+- Web3 protocol and distributed app (dAPP) developers;

 Our representations have included advising on: